Mountain Biking Mt. Rainier

 The road behind the old campground in Longmire is another option.
 Vehicle parking and

-access to this road are at the Community Building in Longmire.
+Community Building in Longmire.
 This road connects with

 Skate Creek Road, Forest Service Road 52.